socotecio/django-socio-grpc/docs/features/grpc-action.rst

 ``use_generation_plugins``
 ==========================

-This argument allow to customize the proto generated dynamically by DSG to match your need.
+This argument allows to customize the proto generated dynamically by DSG to match your needs.
-It accept a list of instance of class inherited from :func:`BaseGenerationPlugin <django_socio_grpc.protobuf.generation_plugin.BaseGenerationPlugin>`.
+It accepts a list of instances of :func:`BaseGenerationPlugin <django_socio_grpc.protobuf.generation_plugin.BaseGenerationPlugin>`.

 For more information, please read :ref:`the generation plugin documentation <proto-generation-plugins>`